By BerthX

 What Are The Key Features?

-Provides price estimates based on comparable market activity
+Provides price estimates for specimens based on comparable market activity

-Digital organization tools to catalog and track collections
+Digital organization tools to catalog and track the value of personal rock collections over time

 How much does it cost?